Judgement

-Judgement (or judgment) is the evaluation of given circumstances to make a decision.
-Judgement is also the ability to make considered decisions.
+Judgement (or judgment) is the evaluation of given circumstances to make a decision or form an opinion.
+It may also refer to the result of such an evaluation, or to the ability of someone to make good judgements.

-In an informal context, a judgement is opinion expressed as fact.
+In an informal context, a judgement may refer to an opinion expressed as fact.
 In logic, judgements assert the truth of statements.
-In the context of a legal trial, a judgement is a final finding, statement or ruling, based on evidence, rules and precedents, called adjudication (see Judgment (law)).
-In the context of psychology, judgment informally references the quality of a person's cognitive faculties and adjudicational capabilities, typically called wisdom.
+In the context of a legal trial, a judgment is a final finding, statement or ruling, based on evidence, rules and precedents (see Judgment (law)).
+In the context of psychology, judgement informally refers to the quality of a person's cognitive faculties and adjudicational capabilities, typically called 'wisdom'.
 In formal psychology, judgement and decision making (JDM) is a cognitive process by which individuals reason, make decisions, and form opinions and beliefs.